 There’s also park just outside the, sometimes insanely busy, Chatuchak Market that you can escape to when inside it gets too hot and sticky.

 You can also take time out over a meal.
-Book brunch at The Gardens of Dinsor Palace and you’ll get to watch swans float around while you eat and while I’m not one for coffee, there are heaps of cafes dotted around the backstreets around Siam – just don’t choose one of the Instagram must-dos (like the Floral Cafe at Napasorn (an amazing flower-filled space hidden about the flower market) or KarmaKamet which is famous for its huge candy floss) and you’ll find peace.
+Book The Gardens of Dinsor Palace and you’ll get to watch swans float around while you eat and while I’m not one for coffee, there are heaps of cafes dotted around the backstreets around Siam – just don’t choose one of the Instagram must-dos (like the Floral Cafe at Napasorn (an amazing flower-filled space hidden about the flower market) or KarmaKamet which is famous for its huge candy floss) and you’ll find peace.

 5. It’s Okay to Have a McDonalds, or Drink in the Irish pub and Hope it all Goes Away